Episode 3

 That's normal.

-Growing up in with a mother, a father, even just a simple grandmother.
+Growing up in with a mother, a father, even just a simple grandmother, that is traumatizing.

-Like, and I think people don't understand when you're exposed to things at a young age.
+Like, and I think people don't understand why when you're exposed to things at a young age.

 Like, me too.

-And, you know, now I'm like, well, fuck, let me go exercise.
+And, you know, now I'm like, well, let me go exercise.

 You know what I mean?